-Cataract surgery is a procedure to remove natural but damaged cloudy lens or cataract from the eye to improve vision.
+Cataract surgery is a procedure to remove natural but damaged cloudy lenses or cataracts from the eye to improve vision.
 To successfully conduct the Phacoemulsification surgery generally an ultrasonic device is used.

-Intended use: The device is used to emulsify the cataract by ultrasonic vibrations of a phaco tip or needle that is inserted into the anterior chamber of the eye.
-Through irrigation of BSS and aspiration of emulsified lens pieces in a fluidic circuit, the devices removes the cataract progressively.
-The surgery duration will come under transient classification of less than 60 minutes.
+Intended use: The device is used to emulsify the cataract by ultrasonic vibrations of a Phaco tip or needle that is inserted into the anterior chamber of the eye.
+Through irrigation of BSS and aspiration of emulsified lens pieces in a fluidic circuit, the devices remove the cataract progressively.
+The surgery duration will come under the transient classification of fewer than 60 minutes.
 The product also integrates a vitrectomy cutter and a diathermy probe for coagulation to halt bleeding.

 I need to be sure about the MDR classification but in all probability, it may be coming under class IIb as applicable to ‘surgical ultrasound devices.
 Please give a justifiable answer.

 5 thoughts on “Phaco Emulsification Device”

 As per EU MDR 2017/745, Annexure VIII Classification Rules, Chapter III, Rule 9 for Active device, Phaco Emulsification device is classified as IIb.